arangodb/docs/3.10/programs-arangod-rocksdb.md

 <small>Introduced in: v3.9.2</small>

-The option control the number of lock stripes to use for RocksDB's transaction lock manager.
-Higher values can be used to reduce potential contention in the lock manager.
+This option controls the number of lock stripes to use for RocksDB's transaction lock manager.
+Higher values can be used to reduce a potential contention in the lock manager.
-The option defaults to the number of available cores, but will be bumped to a value of `16` if the number of cores is lower.
+The option defaults to the number of available cores, but is increased to a value of `16` if the number of cores is lower.

 ## Non-Pass-Through Options